 - two harpsichords

-- s four-octave set of White Chapel handbells
+- a four-octave set of White Chapel handbells

 - 57 pianos, including 23 grands

-Students have the opportunity to perform in three performance spaces.
+Students have the opportunity to perform in four performance spaces:

-Weaver Chapel is used for performances by Wittenberg's large ensembles and it includes a three-manual organ with about 50 ranks, in a style often described as "American Classic" (click here for the stop-list):
+- Weaver Chapel, used for performances by Wittenberg’s large ensembles, includes a three-manual organ with about 50 ranks, in a style often described as “American Classic.”

-Founders, in the Benham-Pence Student Center, is used for less formal performances:
+- Founders Pub, in the Benham-Pence Student Center, is used for less formal performances.